-Upon withdrawal, if there are outstanding fees the YMCA will attempt to withdraw at a later date or may release your personal information to a third-party collection agency for the purpose of recovering any outstanding debt.
+Upon withdrawal, if there are outstanding fees, the YMCA will attempt to withdraw at a later date or may release your personal information to a third-party collection agency for the purpose of recovering any outstanding debt.

-Care for children who will enter Kindergarten in September of the year they are five, will automatically end on August 31st of that year.
-Parents requesting care to end prior to August 31st must provide written notice as per our regular process.
-Parents needing care for children entering Kindergarten will need to ensure that they have registered for a school age program when priority registration opens in the spring or as available.
-Please note, many Kindergarten programs have a gradual entry process.
-The YMCA will try to accommodate NID type care for the gradual process, but staffing and space availability may limit our ability to do so.
+Care for children who will enter kindergarten in September of the year they are five years, will automatically end on August 31st of that year.
+Parents/ guardians requesting care to end prior to August 31st must provide written notice as per our regular withdraw process.
+Parents/ guardians needing care for children entering kindergarten will need to ensure that they have registered for a school age program when priority registration opens in the spring, or as available.
+Please note, many kindergarten programs have a gradual entry process.
+The YMCA will not be able to accommodate the gradual schedules.
+Your child may attend child care during regular child care hours.